Last Updated on April 4, 2026 by Luis Cooper

 Garmin Forerunner 745: (Best Budget Smartwatch Under $400)

-When I started my weight training my instructor suggested me get this watch by Gramin.
+When I started my weight training, my instructor suggested I get this watch from Gramin.

 And I realized that I was missing out on a lot as I didn’t have this watch in my life.

-Ever since I got my hands on this best Garmin watch for weight training my life got so much easier as it features all the options that are a necessity in daily life.
+Ever since I got my hands on the best Garmin watch for weight training, my life has become significantly easier.

 Key Features: